What Do U.S. Presidents Do After Their Term?

-You can’t accuse these former presidents of resting on their laurels once they left office.
+What do presidents do after their term?
+You can’t accuse these former presidents of resting on their laurels after they leave office.

 Presidential second acts

 John Quincy Adams once said, “There is nothing more pathetic in life than a former president.”
-While that’s admittedly a little harsh, we’re guessing that it’s pretty hard to decide what to do with yourself after holding the highest office in the land.
-However, former presidents aren’t starting entirely from scratch—the Former Presidents Act, which was passed in 1958, allows them a pension, a private staff and office, medical insurance, and Secret Service protection for ten years.
-And those are just a few of the perks that U.S. presidents get to keep after leaving office.
+While that’s a little harsh, the question of what presidents do after their term in office can be a challenge.
+After all, how do you top holding the highest office in the land?
+Thankfully, former presidents don’t leave office empty-handed.
+Thanks to the Former Presidents Act, passed in 1958, they receive a pension, office staff, medical insurance and Secret Service protection for 10 years.
+And those are just a few of the perks that former presidents get to keep after leaving office.

 President Bush painter